nasa/fprime/Gds/docs/README.md

 Certain deployments may alter the fields of messsages for various reasons including memory conservation.
-To make the corresponding changes to the Gds for successful communication, please edit the Gds/src/fprime_gds/common/utils/config_manager.py file accordingly.
+To make the corresponding changes to the Gds for successful communication, please edit the `Gds/src/fprime_gds/common/utils/config_manager.py` file accordingly.
-Each field in the _set_defaults() function corresponds to a specific compile time flag for an FPrime deployment.
+Each field in the `_set_defaults()` function corresponds to a specific compile time flag in the `/config/FpConfig.hpp` file for an FPrime deployment.
-Bellow is a table of corresponding fields that must match between deployment and Gds in order for successful communication to occur.
+Below is a table of corresponding fields that must match between deployment and Gds in order for successful communication to occur.

 Gds Field | FPrime Flag
 ----------- | ----------- |